 Staffing & Recruitment have access and authorisation to process the candidate's details on the government system and will record this information on Resourcelink for monitoring and reporting purposes.
 Following recruitment of employees from outwith the UK, the manager has specific responsibility under the regulations to monitor and conduct annual checks to ensure continued right to remain and work in the UK.
 Failure to carry out these checks may result in a fine.

-Where a specific qualification, membership of a registered body or equivalent alternative is required for the job, including the requirement to drive, evidence of this must be checked at interview.
+Where a specific qualification, membership of a registered body or equivalent alternative is required for the job, including the requirement to drive, evidence of this must be checked by the chair of the interview panel.
 The original documents must be checked and a copy of the original certificates and/or licence should be taken and kept on file.
 For posts which require driving, references must contain the relevant driving questions.
 The online DVLA licence check process should be used.

-Criminal Record Checks (check ID at interview and form completed after interview)
+Check ID at interview and form completed after interview

 The list of posts requiring a criminal conviction check is updated regularly and held by Human Resources.